thephoeron/LLTHW/book/3-14-0-quantum-computing.md

 > "Relevant quote..."
 > <footer>Source</footer>

+Quantum Computing is built on functional programming.
+Since the release of Selinger's seminal paper on the Quantum Lambda Calculus, the progress within the field shifted suddenly from puttering along to blasting off into space; and along with it, the *circuit* model of quantum computation, that reformulates the gate model in terms of the actual quantum circuits that would be needed to build these gates.

+Meanwhile, a team in Vancouver was working on another model of quantum computation, that utilized quantum annealing on a chimera graph of superconducting flux qubits; this work resulted in the first commercial adiabatic quantum computer, the D-Wave One, purpose-built for solving optimization problems.
+And its operating system was written entirely in Common Lisp, compiled with SBCL.

+---

 Overview of D-Wave adiabatic quantum computers; mention that their internal OS is built entirely in Common Lisp, running on SBCL.

 Introduce Silver-Sword library for adiabatic quantum computing in Lisp (?) will need permission from D-Wave to release a library similar to their Python Pack.